 For example, an integer array in C will store all the integer elements.
-If you try to insert a float or char value into that array, then the compiler will throw an error.
+If you try inserting a float or char value into that array, the compiler will throw an error.

 Types of Array in C Programming